sebastiancapraruqu/CISC-121-Sebastian-Capraru-Final-Project/README.md

 ## AI USAGE: USED AI TO HELP WITH CODING ESPECIALLY THE GRADIO IMPLEMENTATION, THE QUICK SORT CODE NOT SO MUCH AS WE LEARNED THAT IN CLASS!
-Data Structures:
-For this project, I will be using a list of dictionaries to store the song data.
-Each dictionary will hold a song's information as a string for the title and genre, and an integer for the energy score, which makes it very easy to find and compare the values during the quick sort process.